-One of the best treatments for how to treat anemia during pregnancy that has been used by anemia patients is using bottle gourd soup.
+One of the best treatments for how to treat anemia in adults and babies during pregnancy that has been used by anemia patients is using bottle gourd soup.
 This soup can help cure anemia caused by nutritional deficiencies.
 And, if you want to make this soup at home, you can follow the instructions below:

 - Firstly, take 2 glasses of water in a pan

 - Cut a bottle gourd in pieces and place them in the pan

 - Add a cup of chopped spinach and beetroot to this water.